 Well Being2021-07-29

 Burnout is a looming affliction in the remote workplace.
-Here are six actions managers can take to preempt and combat the challenge.
+Here are six ways managers can preempt and combat work-from-home burnout.

 Manage WFH burnout – 6 actions managers can take